Project Background

 • Funds view: to place multiple orders of different bonds within 1 fund;

-• Bonds view: to place multiple orders of a particular bond (buy or sell) across different funds
+• Bonds view: to place multiple orders of a particular bond across different funds

 Order Execution Flow (Dealer)